ArthurZey/arthurzey.github.io/_pages/tag_about.md

   _Judging individuals are decisive, thorough, and highly organized.
 They value clarity, predictability, and closure, preferring structure and planning to spontaneity._
   * identity: 56% turbulent\\
   _Turbulent individuals are self-conscious and sensitive to stress.
 They are likely to experience a wide range of emotions and to be success-driven, perfectionistic, and eager to improve._

+I'm not sure that Myers-Briggs is especially helpful, but I think it's interesting.
+I think that the tests are really badly designed (lots of false dichotomies and poor wording that will militate a type in the wrong direction if answered accurately).
+In 2015, I decided to do my own analysis, reading through the 16 descriptions and bucketing them into (1) identify with strongly, (2) identify with weakly, and (3) don't identify with at all.
+The results were unsurprisingly consistent:
+* All the _N_/_J_ types were in the _identify with strongly_ bucket.
+* All the _N_/_P_ types were in the _identify with weakly_ bucket.
+* All the _S_ types were in the _don't identify with at all_ bucket.

+The interpretation of this, given the premises of Myers-Briggs, is as follows:
+* Abstract thinking is my strongest trait, and I'm not concrete-bound.
+* I'm mostly type-A, but I can go with the flow if necessary.
+* I'm equally split on _E_/_I_ and _T_/_F_.

+One of the many problems here is that _N_ is often characterized as big-picture, abstract thinking (without implying a difficulty in dealing with particulars), whereas _S_ is often characterized as being concrete-bound and _unable_ to deal with abstractions.
+So that makes my results all the less surprising.

+With respect to being type-A (_J_) versus going with the flow (_P_), the way I think about that is that I like things how I like them, I like to plan, I like structure and order, and I am selectively flexible, in circumscribed contexts.
+It's a bit of an exaggeration, but think of it as needing to plan unstructured time on the calendar.
+A realistic example might be something like _J: Today, we're going to go snowboarding.
+P: It doesn't matter to me which resort we go to or what time we arrive or leave.
+J: It would sure be nice to know in advance what the plan is.
+P: But it's no big deal if we wing it._

+[TO DO: Describe E/I.]

+[TO DO: Describe T/F.]

 ### DISC
 See [Manager Tools Podcasts](https://www.manager-tools.com/map-universe/communication-disc){:target="&lowbar;blank"} and [summary PDF](https://files.manager-tools.com/files/private/documents/DiSC_Basics_0.pdf){:target="&lowbar;blank"}.